Arcensoth/tickbuster-datapack/README.md

 `tkb.module`  | `dummy`   | Read-only | Reserved for SMF.

 ### `tkb.config` objective
+It is recommended to use the available [configuration triggers](#configuration-triggers) instead of modifying values directly.

 Fakeplayer    | Default | Description
 ------------- | ------- | -----------
 `$overclock`  | `0`     | Whether to allow [overclocking](#overclocking).